hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250925868v2-refact-a-benchmark-for-scientific-confabulation-detection-with-posit.md

 ---
 layout: default
-title: ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations
+title: "ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations"
 ---

 # ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations